-this recipe is a vegan version of falooda made with almond milk. i have also made gajar halwa and seviyan kheer with almond milk. if you are interested in a basic version of falooda, you can check this falooda recipe with ice cream. there is another variation of kulfi falooda in which kulfi is served with falooda and sabja seeds. you can also check kesar pista falooda and mango falooda recipe.
+This recipe is a vegan version of falooda made with almond milk.
+I have also made Vegan carrot halwa and Vegan vermicelli pudding with almond milk.
+If you are interested in a basic version of falooda, you can check this Falooda recipe.

 - 1 cup chilled almond milk or dairy milk